Kiffhost/exalted-scripture-understanding/Merits/Allies.md

 #### Lunar
 A Lunar’s Solar mate is a five-dot Ally.
 #### Sidereal
 Fellow Sidereals are five-dot [[Allies]].
 Powerful gods are five-dot allies, but most gods are three-dot [[Allies]].
+#### Abyssal
+An Abyssal’s Lunar mate is a five-dot Ally.
+Most ghosts are one-dot Allies; especially powerful ones are three-dot allies.